devilismyfriend/StableTuner/README.md

 Refer to the tool tips in the GUI for more information, if you have any questions feel free to ask in the <a href="https://discord.gg/n8cKK7AAm4">Discord</a>

 ## Kudos
-* Shivam - For the original code and inspiration
+* Shivam - For the original code and inspiration - A2 License
-* Diffusers - For the latest and greatest implementations
+* Diffusers - For the latest and greatest implementations - A2 License
-* Everydream - For the Aspect Ratio bucketing
+* Everydream - For the Aspect Ratio bucketing - MIT License
-* Sygil.dev - For the environment setup
+* Sygil.dev - For the environment setup - GAPLV3 License
 * sd_dreambooth_extension - for the bitsandbytes files and install script
 * StabilityAI - For the latest and greatest models
 * The whole SD community - For making this possible